morpho-org/morpho-optimizers-rewards/README.md

 - updating the root of the Vaults rewards distributor with the root of the merged Merkle tree

-This transaction can only be executed by the owwner of the vaults and the owner of the rewards distributor, which is the Morpho DAO Safe for the defaults vaults.
+This transaction can only be executed by the owner of the vaults and the owner of the Rewards distributor, which is the Morpho DAO Safe for the defaults vaults.